tandoesgaming/Vanilla-V2-Modpack-License-v1.0/README.md

 - Carefully balanced to avoid disrupting progression

 ## 🎯 Purpose
-The goal of Vanilla V2 is to provide a “better vanilla” experience—refining what already exists rather than replacing it.
+The goal of Vanilla V2 is to provide a “better vanilla” experience - refining what already exists rather than replacing it.
 Everything included is intended to feel like a natural extension of Minecraft.

 ## 📦 Installation